celissyril0-tec/Final-Project-OOP/README.md

 ---

 ## ⚙️ ABSTRACTION
-Abstraction is applied in ExpenseUtils by hiding all the details of calculating totals and filtering expenses, so other parts of the program can simply call its methods.
-It is also used in the ExpenseViewer interface, which defines the view() method without showing how it works, and in AddExpense, where adding a new expense is grouped into one method, hiding the internal steps from the main program.
+Abstraction is applied on ExpenseViewer interface, which defines the view() method without showing how it works, and in AddExpense, where adding a new expense is grouped into one method, hiding the internal steps from the main program.

 ---